I'm Jennifer Knight

 I took the meds, but this wasn’t the answer for me.
 Something was going on and I knew it.
 Even if they wouldn’t listen, I knew it.

-Eventually I found a holistic nutritionist who is trauma informed and she helped me make the physiological connection between my diet and what was going on in my body.
-I received education, validation, and support, All it took was the right information and some dietary changes to completely eliminate most of my symptoms.
+Eventually I discovered life coaching and made a connection between my thoughts and my feelings and how this ultimately shapes our experience and reality.
+I recognized that my mind was completely unmanaged and I was flooded with negative and hopeless thoughts.
 But the watershed moment was understanding that I needed to heal my nervous system to resolve the anxiety and panic that I was left with.
 I learned how trauma can influence us physically.
 My body had been trying to communicate with me, and I committed to start listening.

 But the trauma did not go without effect.